ayushsingh1610/ATM_simulator/README.md

 # ATM Simulator

-A mini project of atm simulator developed by using Java, Swing and Mysql.
+A mini project of atm simulator developed using Java, Swing and Mysql.

 ## Technologies Used